Assessing a Template-Based Approach for Core-Collapse Supernova Gravitational-Wave Detection: Methods

-Several GW signal predictions from three-dimensional core-collapse supernova models exist in the literature.
-While the input physics impacts the results of numerical simulations, the signal predictions of recent simulations are converging.
-As a representative model, we choose a recent supernova simulation performed with the \textsc{Chimera} code \citep{Bruenn_18}.
+Model s15.01 is part of a large set of three-dimensional simulations \cite{Vartanyan_23} that were evolved for several seconds with the \textsc{Fornax} code \cite{skinner_19,burrows_20}.
+The stellar progenitor is a solar metallicity star with an initial zero-age main sequence mass of 15.01 solar masses.
+The model explodes around 0.4 s after bounce.
+The GW signal from s15.01 is characterised by a narrow emission band at high frequencies which is visible throughout the simulation.
+The narrow-band emission continues after the onset of shock revival.
+In addition, emission over a broad range of frequencies is visible prior to $\sim0.6$ post bounce (see the middle row of Fig.~\ref{fig:signal}).
+The amplitude of the signal is $\sim 5$ cm.
+Note that the high-pass filter we have applied to the signal removed a low-frequency component that develops after shock revival.
+This component is related to the GW memory.

+Model D25 was simulated with the \textsc{Chimera} code \citep{Bruenn_18}.
 The simulation is based on a non-rotating progenitor with solar metallicity and a zero-age main sequence mass of 25 solar masses \citep{Mezzacappa_23}.
 We follow the naming convention of the \textsc{Chimera} models and label the model ``D25'' (D stands for the D-series of \textsc{Chimera} models).
-Rapid shock expansion sets in at approximately 250 ms after bounce in the D25 model.

-The GW signal for an observer at $(\phi,\theta) = (35^\circ, 0^\circ)$ in a spherical coordinate system centred on the simulation is shown in Fig.~\ref{fig:signal}.
-We plot the two independent components of the GW tensor in the transverse-traceless gauge.
-The top panel shows the plus polarisation mode ($h_{+}$) and the bottom panel shows the cross polarisation mode ($h_{\times}$).
-Time is given in seconds after core bounce.
-The plot shows the combined signal from asymmetric matter motions and neutrino emissions, with the GW strain scaled by the distance to the source.

-The signal is comprised of two distinct components: a high-frequency, stochastic component with an amplitude between 5 and 10 cm, and a slower-evolving component that emerges later in the simulation, reaching amplitudes up to 20 cm.
-This second component, the linear memory, arises from the aspherical expansion of the shock and asymmetric neutrino emissions.
-This work focuses on the first component, which is generated by turbulence in and around the forming neutron star.
+Rapid shock expansion sets in at approximately 0.25 s after bounce in the D25 model.
+The GWs from D25 consist of a strong high-frequency component with amplitudes around $\sim$5 cm and a smaller amount of emission around 100 Hz (see the left column of Fig.~\ref{fig:signal}).
+As was the case for model s15.01, the high-pass filter we applied to the signals before plotting removed a low-frequency component from the signal from model D25.